Publication Ethics

 6. Revenue Sources & Author Fees

-The IGPME is a charity entity.
+The PME is a charity entity.
 Revenue sources come from yearly conference registration fees and membership fees.
 Revenue from the membership and conference registration fees are used for a yearly IPC meeting, namely the pre-registration fee covers the travel cost of the first and second IPC meeting.
 Membership fees are used to pay the honorarium for the journal publication’s administrator manager and other costs to run the organisation (including website, legal support, etc.).

 Author fees for publishing research reports are covered under conference registration/membership fees.
-The fees allow for IGPME to publish proceedings as open access and make them available on the PME Current & Past Proceedings web page.
+The fees allow for PME to publish proceedings as open access and make them available on the PME Current & Past Proceedings web page.

 7. Research conduct